Are the Vikings the NFL's most tragic playoff team?

 That's the fourth-highest rate among the 30 NFL teams that have had at least one unexpected playoff loss.
 The worst rates across the NFL belong to the Detroit Lions and the Kansas City Chiefs, who lost unexpectedly in last weekend's wild-card round.
 Both have lost 67 percent of playoff games they were expected to win.

-Among remaining playoff teams, though, the Vikings have lost the greatest percentage of playoff games they were expected to win.
+Among remaining playoff teams, though, the Vikings have lost the greatest percentage of playoff games that Elo ratings predicted they would win.

 The Arizona Cardinals and Houston Texans are the two teams that have not lost unexpectedly in the postseason.
-Both won the only playoff game each was favored to win since 1966.
+Both won the only playoff game that Elo ratings favored each of them to win since 1966.

 Set aside percentages, though, and this analysis shows the Vikings have had 11 disappointments out of 23 games.
 No other team has had that many heartbreaking losses.